supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

  ['healthcare-equipment-providers', 'PRIM.JK']]
  ```

-Now since we already join the data lets do some data processing and visualize the data
+Now since we already join the data lets do some data processing and visualize the data.

 ### Total Companies by Subsector